EvanQuan/Dominion/GameModes/SharedDraft.md

 ## Rules

-For each player, "the Supply" is considered the public Supply piles and their own private 5-pile Kingdom, as normal.
+For each player, "the Supply" is considered the public Supply piles and their own private Kingdom, as normal.

 This means players can only buy from their own Supply, or choose cards from it when using gainers both targeted (ex.
 [Workshop][^5]) or general (ex.
 [Populate][^4]) or targeted Supply trashers (ex.
 [Lurker][^6]).

+For three-pile endings, three Supply piles need to be emptied from any players' Supply.
+For example, 1 empty shared pile, and 2 private piles from a single player would count, and empty piles from other players would not count as they are not considered as part of "the Supply" for that given player.

 However, players can indirectly acquire cards from other players' private Supply piles with cards that directly refer to other cards, or move cards